nathanbuchar/node-cipher/README.md

      --output, -o  The output filename relative to the current working directory.
 (Required)

-        --key, -k  The key that you will use to encrypt or decrypt your file.
-If this is not supplied directly, you will instead be prompted within your command line.
+   --password, -p  The key that you will use to encrypt or decrypt your file.
+If this is not
+                   supplied directly, you will instead be prompted within your command line.
                    If you are decrypting a file, the encryption key must be the same as the one specified during encryption.
 (Optional)